raspberrypilearning/321-make-mentor-guide/en/step_6.md

 **Tip:** If you have time, it's a good idea to show creators the example design projects the session before, or encourage them to try them at home, so that they have time to think about their own ideas.

-**Tip:** For our Scratch paths, you can see the remixes other creators have made by visiting the starter project page for each.
-This example from our [Silly eyes project page](https://scratch.mit.edu/projects/582221984/remixes){:target="_blank"} contains many inspirational projects you might want to share some with your creators.
+**Tip:** For our Scratch paths, you can see the remixes other creators have made by visiting the starter project page for each project.
+This example from our [Silly eyes](https://scratch.mit.edu/projects/582221984/remixes){:target="_blank"} project page contains many inspirational projects that you might want to share with your creators.

-### Choose your theme Step
+### Choose your theme step

 Design projects usually have a step where creators are encouraged to think about the theme for their project.